September AJ Page-Quiet Beauty

 I was able to find some similar Stampin’ Up! colors that closely resembled the samples given and come up with Bermuda Bay and Mint Macaron for the design.
 I wanted both the ink and cardstock colors and worked it out from there.

 For the base of the design, I’ve used the darker Bermuda Bay and on the front panel, I used a piece of Mint Macaron with a stenciled “tree of life” over top of it with Bermuda Bay ink.
 I actually found a fairly inexpensive stencil on Amazon and thought it looked very similar to the image I was given and thought it would be perfect for the front with a partial side off the edge.
-I never inked up 50 panels before, but this stencil certainly got a work out!
+I never inked up 50 panels before, but this stencil certainly got a workout!
 I was thinking it needed a bit more to it than just the stenciling, but I didn’t want to do too much with having 50 to make!
 I took the Taylored Expressions Diagonal Stitched Rectangle die to impress a design around the edge, wrapped silver ribbon around the front with the knot and layered it over the front of the invite.

 So being happy with that, the hardest task was to figure out the inside details….